 The PharmaNet patient record does not include details about the costs of any dispensed medications.
 This information can be requested from the pharmacy that dispensed the medication or from PharmaCare for medications they cover.
 The PharmaNet record does not include the name of the pharmacy or dispensing pharmacists.

 Archived patient records

 If an individual is seeking their PharmaNet patient record for a period earlier than the past 14 months, this is an archived patient record request.
 This is done through the Ministry of Health, PharmaNet at:

 Patient record key word

 Pharmacists may also be asked by patients about applying a key word to their PharmaNet patient record.
-Be sure you know what steps to take in your local software program to help a patient if they which to add this security feature to their record.
+Be sure you know what steps to take in your local software program to help a patient if they want to add this security feature to their record.
 See “Identifying Patients for PharmaNet Purposes” in the Related Documents section.